onecommons/unfurl/docs/runtime.rst

 You can set the environment variables that are available while Unfurl is running in the ``variables`` section when declaring an ``environment``.
-These global directives can be overridden when executing an individual operation by by adding an ``environment`` section to an operation's ``implementation`` declaration.
+These global directives can be overridden when executing an individual operation by by adding an ``environment`` section to an operation's `implementation` declaration.
+This environment is used when an operation invokes a external process such as a shell command.

-In either case, the directives makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with "+" and "-" will copy or remove the variable from the current into environment
+When applying these directives, Unfurl makes a copy of the current environment and applied each of its keys in the order they are declared, adding the given key and value as environment variables except keys starting with "+" and "-" will copy or remove the variable from the current into environment